hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 # Data Preprocessing
 The data preprocessing is an important step since it indicates whether we have a bad data resulted from experiment that may have not run-in proper way.

-We go to Google Colab notebook we select the file **Organized Data/Scripts/Outlier detection & repair.ipynb**
+We go to Google Colab notebook, we select the file **Organized Data/Scripts/Outlier detection & repair.ipynb**

 <img src="https://user-images.githubusercontent.com/82321097/221982316-b5e967cc-be45-479e-acfc-30cd1f72533c.png" width="500" height="300">